-- (A) Acreage parcels of two acres or more must met the district requirements that they are this in, except parcels of ten acres or more. - (B) Acreage parcels of five acres or more, and which may qualify for agricultural tax status for forested or timber growth, must meet the district requirements that they are in. - (B) Acreage parcels of ten acres or more, and which may qualify for agricultural tax status, may be used for normal horticultural and/ agricultural/produce uses including the keeping of cows and horses. - (C) Acreage parcels of two to nine acres, if divided, shall meet the requirements of the district it is in.
-Parcels of ten acres or more shall meet the requirements of RR and R-25 District, unless it is first rezoned.
+- (A) Acreage parcels of two acres or more must meet the district requirements that they are it is in, except parcels of ten acres or more. - (B) Acreage parcels of five acres or more, and which may qualify for agricultural tax status for forested or timber growth, must meet the district requirements that they are in. - (B) Acreage parcels of ten acres or more, and which may qualify for agricultural tax status, may be used for normal horticultural and/agricultural/produce uses including the keeping of cows and horses. - (C) Acreage parcels of two to nine acres, if divided, shall meet the requirements of the district it is in.
+Parcels of ten acres or more shall meet the requirements of R-1 Acre R-25-District unless it is first rezoned.